ORCID/orcid-angular/guides/application-architecture.md

 ng generate service core/helloworld --flat=true
 ```

-The flat structure is applied to follow consideration describe on the [Angular flat style guide](https://angular.io/guide/styleguide#flat)
+The flat structure is applied to follow the consideration describe on the [Angular flat style guide](https://angular.io/guide/styleguide#flat)

-It is expected that all the services created by the CLI use the [providedIn](https://angular.io/api/core/Injectable#providedIn) method, but also some other providers are going to be declare on the core.module.ts providers array.
+It is expected that all the services created by the CLI use the [providedIn](https://angular.io/api/core/Injectable#providedIn) method, but also some other providers are going to be declared on the `core.module.ts` providers array.

-This folder is used mostly for services, and should only declare components, pipes or directives in rare scenarios where those should de usable on every or most application modules.
+This folder is used mostly for services, and should only declare components, pipes or directives in rare scenarios where those should be usable on every or most application modules.

 The core module should only be imported on the `app.module`.

 ### Features modules:

-Features should be added as a modules inside the `src/` folder, using the following CLI command
+eatures should be added as modules inside the `src/` folder, using the following CLI command
+f

 ```
 ng generate module helloworld --routing=true